 Use a short post-assessment to determine that a student understands the content.

-- Use bins of materials at each station to help keep organized.
+Use bins of materials at each station to help keep organized.

 Include an enrichment station for those students who have pre-skills in place.
 This enrichment station can include games, additional math topics, and ideas such as creating new videos or games based on math concepts.

 Once you have provided opportunities for students to be ready for your grade-level instruction, you can then teach new concepts using rich instructional practices that we know help students understand.
 Through the year, your class will revisit the same pre-skills over time, as many topics repeat as pre-skills throughout curriculum.

 If you are interested in learning more about the Assess-Respond-Instruct Framework for building readiness, or would like to bring professional development to your staff in this area, please contact Terry@johansonconsulting.ca

 Subitizing is a foundational skill and occurs when children